shegy28/rails-blog/README.md

 ### Usage

-- The project can be used as a tool to record what books are in the library and who borrows them.
+- The project can be used as a tool to create blog posts and gets like and comments from users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>